 This means that the Lone Star State all by its lonesome already has the power to interpret the limits of its agent, the federal government, under the constitutional compact and to enforce that against federal agents within Texas.

-To agree to new terms in the compact that gives away this sovereignty will make more difficult solving any one unconstitutional act by the feds and the overall problem of federal overreach even worse.
+To agree to new terms in the compact that gives away this sovereignty will make more difficult solving any one unconstitutional act by the feds and the root problem of federal overreach even worse.